paulwarren/nzde/dict/B/README.md

 ## basin check

 <b>1</b> <i>n.</i> (Rural) a form of surface irrigation used in orchards and on flat land.

+## Basin, the

+ <i>n.</i> the Basin Reserve, a municipal sports ground (esp. for Assoc.
+Football and Cricket) made from a reclaimed tidal shipping basin)

 ## basket